Small business HR outsourcing

 They will most likely charge a standard rate – this could be an hourly or day rate or a more specific task rate, although these will not be your only options.

 It is important at this point to seek out a transparent pricing structure – make sure there are no hidden costs and all information on pricing is present.
-Also, consider what service you will require and for how long – is this just a one-time problem or will your business require monthly meetings?
+Also, consider which services your business will require and for how long – is this a one-time problem or will your business require monthly or other regular meetings?

 An HR consultant on a pay-as-you-go agreement will be likely to cost anywhere between £40-£100 – this will depend on the experience of the consultant and the task that needs completing.

-You can be eligible for lower rates – potentially around £5-£10 less per hour – on a retained HR rate (when you work with the same HR consultant over a long period of time) but there will likely be a minimum number of hours required for this.
+You can be eligible for lower rates on a retained HR rate (when you work with the same HR consultant over a long period of time) but there will likely be a minimum number of hours required for this.

 The following table is a basic comparison of HR consultant fees, comparing both pay-as-you-go and retained consultant costs.